Rheology of concentrated suspension of fibers with load dependent friction coefficient: Governing equations and numerical model

 The fluid and solid equations are then coupled by the fluid-solid interaction force,

-where $\mathbf U_{ib}$ is the interpolated velocity on the Lagrangian points defining the fibers, $\mathbf U$ is the velocity of the Lagrangian points and $\Delta T$ is the time step.
-The Lagrangian force is then spread back to the fluid by
+where $\mathbf U_{ib}$ is the interpolated fluid velocity at the Lagrangian points defining the fibers, $\mathbf U$ is the velocity of the Lagrangian points and $\Delta t$ is the time step.
+The Lagrangian force is then extrapolated onto the fluid grid as